Skip to main content

 2. The Bottleneck Is Workflow, Not Technology

 The technology works.
-What most practitioners lack is the operating model — the structured workflows, review practices, and orchestration strategies that turn raw AI capability into reliable production output.
+What most engineers lack is the vibe coding workflow — the structured workflows, review practices, and orchestration strategies that turn raw AI capability into reliable production output.

-This insight is what led [BridgeMind](https://bridgemind.ai) to build [Vibecademy](https://vibecademy.ai).
-The bottleneck to AI-native development is not better models.
-It is better practitioners.
-And better practitioners come from better training, not just more experience.
+This insight is what led BridgeMind to build Vibecademy.
+The bottleneck to agentic development is not better models.
+It is better engineers.
+And better engineers come from better training, not just more experience.

 3. First Movers Compound Their Advantage